 Even in the Fifties, Henson was utilising technology to achieve his aims.
 With two puppeteers he managed to create a skit with three characters interacting, and by the time of The Muppet Show specially constructed sets are matched with composite shots to complete a sketch involving pig vikings singing In the Navy (while, in the background, a man in a three piece suit operates the wind machine).
 When you think of the difficulty of making shows with the Muppets, most people’s thoughts head towards the puppeteers.
 Spare a few for the effects teams behind some of the more outlandish offerings their Seventies ATV show offered.

 As technology advanced, so did the Muppets themselves.
 Aughra from Dark Crystal is shown with wires trailing from her, like an unfinished dress.
-Little Shop of Horrors required three months of rehearsal time for two of the songs alone, and featured up twenty-five puppeteers.
+Little store of Horrors required three months of rehearsal time for two of the songs alone, and featured up twenty-five puppeteers.
 By the time of Labyrinth, Brian Henson was able to operate the character of Hoggle wirelessly with four other operators.
 Apparently the reason Hoggle makes occasional harrumphing noises is because Shari Weiser – the actor inside the costume – had to have it redesigned as it was causing her pain.
 This meant that she could only see through a hole in the mouth.
 As a result, Hoggle occasionally makes noises for no apparent reason, but in reality this was to prevent Weiser from acting the role blind.

 Advances in servos meant one performer could control an entire creature, and this was the case by the time of the first Teenage Mutant Ninja Turtles movie, and the TV series Dinosaurs.
 Even then, Jim Henson was experimenting with real time computer animation based on a puppeteer’s motions.
 This was used in recent shows such as Sid the Science Kid.
 Clips from both eras show a sublime mix of engaging factual content and family friendly jokes that work on several levels.
 What this style lacks in finesse, it makes up for by capturing spontaneity (something key frame animation takes a lot of time and money to mimic).